RRIL97/Graphics-Scene-Editor/README.md

 - add material - add a new material from file
 - set material - set the material for all choosen objects
 ##### Blur options
-- make blur -make all choosen objects blurred - the blur intensity is determinated by the distance of the object from the camera (the closer the camera gets it is less blurred)
+- (**Bonus Feature**) make blur -make all choosen objects blurred - the blur intensity is determinated by the distance of the object from the camera (the closer the camera gets it is less blurred) , You can also blur the right screen upon split X or blur the up screen upon split Y.
-- remove blur - unblur all choosen objects
+- remove blur - unblur all choosen objects / unblur right screen / unblur up screen.
 ##### Transparent options
 - make transparent - make all choosen objects transparent
 - remove transparency- remove transparency from all choosen objects